 Bellying up to the...

 I can't help myself, as far as the cheesy copy goes.
 Seriously, who could resist?
-But, anyway, that's my headline to announce In the Belly of the Beast, a national invitational cast-metal sculpture group exhibition curated by Stacey Holloway, benefiting the Sloss Metal Arts program (one the best things about Alabama), opening at Stephen Smith Fine Arts on May 4 and running through the summer in two configurations.
+But, anyway, that's my headline to announce In the Belly of the Beast, a national invitational cast-metal sculpture group exhibition curated by the amazing Stacey Holloway, benefiting the Sloss Metal Arts program (one the best things about Alabama), opening at Stephen Smith Fine Arts in May and running through the summer in two configurations, with the First Degree from May 4 – June 20, and the Second Degree (a completely different show!) running June 29 – August 26.

 Doing my Paper/Work